What Does Mayflower Council Do For Units & Scout Families?

 To help unit leaders, the council maintains a service center with administrative staff to:

-- Process registrations, Boys’ Life subscriptions, and special requests to the National Service Center and other organizations.
+- Assist with online registrations, Scout Life subscriptions, and initiate special requests to the National Service Center and other organizations.

 - Maintain a supply of literature, insignia, forms, certificates, etc., needed by the leader to carry on the unit’s program.